Freemovers

 To apply use the form of the receiving school, if it exists (posted on the pages of the foreign department).
 If there is no information for incoming students on the pages of the school outside of exchange programmes, then write an e-mail to the foreign department of the chosen school (do not forget the basic information: what you want to study, how long and in what period).

-Application for the grant programme Freemovers at the CZS:
+Application at the CZS:

-The application form does not have to be completed in English.
-For names, addresses, etc. use diacritical marks where needed.
-In the year column give the actual year of study at MU.
+- the application form does not have to be completed in English; for names, addresses, etc. use diacritical marks where needed; in the year column give the actual year of study at MU.

 - the results of language examinations at MU (the results of language exams at MU will be recognised based on Academic Records in IS, other documents are voluntary)